 The major overwintering and juvenile rearing areas of this species are unknown (Schmidt et al. 1983).
-However, juveniles (< 200 mm) were captured incidentally by beach seines and backpack electroshocker at mainstem and slough sites by JAHS crews (Sundet and Wenger 1984) and were especially abundant at the Goose Creek 2 and Side Channel site, Slough 6A, Slough 8, Slough 9, and Slough 22 (ADF&G 1983).
-Only two juvenile longnose suckers were captured at mainstem sites and sloughs not affected by the tributaries (ADF&G 1983).
+However, juveniles (< 200 mm) were captured incidentally by beach seines and backpack electroshocker at mainstem and slough sites by JAHS crews (Sundet and Wenger

+1984) and were especially abundant at the Goose Creek 2 and Side Channel site, Slough 6A, Slough 8, Slough 9, and Slough 22 (Schmidt et al. 1983).
+Only two juvenile longnose suckers were captured at mainstem sites and sloughs not affected by the tributaries (Schmidt et al. 1983).